poga/sitex/README.md

 SiteX is built from scratch to mimic Netlify's features.
 For documents, see Netlify's [redirect document](https://www.netlify.com/docs/redirects/) and [header document](https://www.netlify.com/docs/headers-and-basic-auth/).

-**Notes**: SiteX use [httprouter](https://github.com/julienschmidt/httprouter) to handle routing.
+**Note**: SiteX use [httprouter](https://github.com/julienschmidt/httprouter) to handle routing.
 The router has only explict matches.
 Therefore, some configuration might not work.

 ## Contribute